scionproto/scion/doc/ColibriDesign.rst

    :math:`A \rightarrow B \rightarrow C \rightarrow D
    \rightarrow E \rightarrow F \rightarrow G`
 #.
 The COLIBRI service at *A* handles the request.
 It does the admission
    in *A*.
-Modifies the payload conveniently and sends a message to the next hop, which is *B*.
+It adds the maximum bandwidth from the admission to the request and sends a message to the next hop, which is *B*.
    All the static MACs :math:`\text{MAC}_X^{C=1}` were provided in a previous setup of the reservation and stored in the service.
-   TODO: how is the payload modified?
 #.
 The border router at *A* forwards the packet to *B*
 #.
 The border router at *B* validates its HopField.
 It is correct.
    The ``C`` flag is set, so the border router delivers